microsoft/verseagility/pipeline/functions/README.md

 func extensions install
 ```

-3) If you debug locally, create a file `local.settings.json` in the same directory as api and common and add the following values:
+3) If you debug locally, create a file `local.settings.json` in the same directory as folders `api` and `blob-trigger` and add the following values:
 ```
 {
   "IsEncrypted": false,